Gokyo Lakes with Renjo La Pass Trek

 • MealsBLD

-Gokyo is the final destination of your trekking journey.
-This day will be trekking to the highest elevation so far (Gokyo Ri 5357 m).
-You will trek to Gokyo Ri to witness the mesmerizing view of the sunrise.
+You will trek to Gokyo Ri to witness the mesmerizing sunrise.
 You can get a panoramic view of mountains like Makalu, Everest, Cho Oyu, Nuptse, Pumori, Makalu, Amadablam, Cholatse and Kwangde from Gokyo Ri.
+Perhaps this is why the Gokyo Lake Trek is also called the Gokyo Ri Trek.

-After returning back to the village and having lunch, you will head out to the fourth and fifth Gokyo Lakes.
-They are almost about 2 miles north from Gokyo.
-You can see Ngozumpa glacier and Cho Oyu Base Camp from the northern part of the 5th Gokyo Lake.
-You can hike up to Scoundrel’s Hill which is a beautiful vantage point for sightseeing Himalayas.
+After returning to the village and having lunch, you will head out to the fourth and fifth Gokyo Lakes, about 2 miles north of Gokyo.

 • AccommodationTea House